Are you trying to decide between CBD and THC?

 The entourage effect refers to the benefits that one can experience by ingesting multiple cannabinoids together, including CBD and THC.
 In short, while CBD and THC have their own powerful benefits, they tend to be more potent when combined – especially when it comes to pain relief.
 An analysis of 18 studies on cannabinoids for multiple sclerosis pain found that the combination of THC and CBD was slightly more effective for pain reduction than CBD on its own.

 The entourage effect is why CBD products fall into 3 categories: full-spectrum, isolate, and broad-spectrum.
-Full-spectrum CBD products contain all the cannabinoids and terpenes that were extracted along with CBD.
+Full-spectrum CBD products incorporate all the cannabinoids and terpenes that extraction included along with CBD.
 On the other hand, isolate CBD products remove all traces of these other substances, resulting in a product that is pure CBD.

 Some people have better success using full-spectrum CBD products for pain relief because of the entourage effect.
 However, due to the variety of cannabinoids and terpenes, full-spectrum products can be somewhat unpredictable in their effects.
-Isolate CBD products are often favored by those who can’t tolerate any traces of THC, or need to avoid it due to drug testing.
+Those who can’t tolerate any traces of THC, or need to avoid it due to drug testing, often prefer Isolate CBD products.

 Legalities and Limits of THC In CBD Products

 The majority of CBD products you’ll find on the market today are made from hemp, which by law can contain up to a maximum of 0.3 percent THC.
 This means hemp-derived, full-spectrum CBD products are likely to contain low amounts of THC.
-There are CBD oils available that are made from marijuana instead of hemp, and therefore contain a higher percentage of THC.
-For legal reasons, these products tend to be restricted to dispensaries.
+CBD oils made from marijuana instead of hemp have a higher percentage of THC.
+Dispensaries tend to restrict these products for legal reasons.

 Closing Thoughts on CBD vs. THC